olafurw/ML2048/README.md

 ML2048
 ======

-A very rough early stage C++ console version of the 2048 game.
+This project impliments a C++ console version of the game 2048.

+It also contains a Genetic Algorithm structure to try to solve the game.

+If you want to try some methods yourself, please check it out, the class "grid" has all the interfaces for you to use to play the game.
+See the main file for usage.

 Author: Olafur Waage / @olafurw / olafurw@gmail.com

-Going to add Genetic search or Reinforcement learning soon.